 More recently her work has featured in a number of prominent international media outlets, including numerous uses of her works to accompany leading articles in the Los Angeles Review of Books, onto personal features in La Jornada and ArtLyst.

 Chantal continues to focus in her work on the all too human and vulnerable dimensions to life; especially the human psyche and the life of the mind as seen through the prism of colour and the ways it creates an image of thought and feeling.
 In this regard, Chantal offers an emotional confrontation, tapping into the complexity of the human condition.
 Her works are a mediation on the mysterious and the unknown, letting her hands become the bridge that transmits the inner most feelings to the external world.

-As someone who believes in the art of life, Chantal co-creates in this world with her soulmate and partner Brad Evans, who inspires her to live as a constant explosion of shapes.
+As someone who believes in the art of life, Chantal co-creates in this world with her soulmate and husband Brad Evans, who inspires her to live as a constant explosion of shapes.
 She continues to admire the brilliance and courage of the man, who has showed her in the most subtle ways the strongest of all human sensations: that which we name "love".